 Installing a Rubber Roof

-Forget the mess of roll roofing—for flat or low-slope roofs, EPDM membranes are the way to go.
+Forget the mess of asphalt roll roofing—for flat or low-slope roofs, EPDM membranes are the smart way to go.

 Synopsis: This article explains how to install a low-slope roof made from EPDM, a synthetic rubberlike material with many advantages over more conventional asphalt materials.
 Basically, the roof is glued to a substrate.
 But details count.